Paul Gosselin (1979)

 "Of course, proving categorically that a historical narrative is 'true' is never possible."

-Obviously Mayr would never be brought to admit that evolution is only stories...
+Obviously Mayr would never be brought to concede that evolution is only stories...
 To maintain his world-view it is essential for Mayr and others like him to use a very wide definition of science, that goes much beyond the observation of repeatable processes.
 Choosing a such wide definition of science is certainly not neutral in ideological terms.
 It serves particular interests.

 I believe it would be appropriate here to include a quote from Lévi-Strauss which should shed some light on the particular (scientific) form taken by the theory of evolution.